lowpoly1/programs/README.md

-chat-server: just something I wrote as an excersize in Python, very basic.
+chat-server: Very basic terminal chat application.
+Currently not very useful, just a proof of concept.
 Might continue development if I feel like it.
+Written in Python.

+songinfo: Displays currently playing song info in terminal.
+Written in Python.

+tf: tinyfetch.
+Very small system info tool.
+Written in Bash.

+##Currently in development:

 art: ANSI Reference Tool.
-In development; program to assist with ANSI codes
+Program to assist with ANSI codes.
+Written in Python.

-songinfo: displays currently playing song info in terminal

-tf: tinyfetch, very small system info tool
+cmd: Basic command line/shell.
+Written in python.